-It is possible to show that the Cauchy-Jacobi interpolation problem is equivalent to theory of biorthogonal rational functions \cite{Zhe_PI}.
-The elliptic solutions (obtained first in \cite{SZ1}) of this problem appear naturally if the interpolated function $f(z)$ satisfy the so-called discrete Riccati equation \cite{Magnus}.
+It is possible to show that the Cauchy-Jacobi interpolation problem is equivalent to the theory of biorthogonal rational functions \cite{Zhe_PI}.
+The elliptic solutions (for the first time obtained in work \cite{SZ1}) of this problem appear naturally, if the interpolated function $f(z)$ satisfies the so-called discrete Riccati equation \cite{Magnus}.
 Geometric interpretation of obtained elliptic grids and their connection with the Poncelet problem can be found in \cite{Magnus} and \cite{SZ_Ram}.

-Note that if terms of degree $>2$ are absent in \re{bi_grid} (i.e. $A_1=A_2=A_3=0$) then corresponding grid is degenerated to so-called Askey-Wilson grid \cite{AW} which is the most general grid for orthogonal polynomials satisfying a linear second-order difference equation \cite{ViZhe}.
-From geometrical point of view the Askey-Wilson grids correspond to the John algorithm for the second-degree curves (i.e. ellipsis, hyperbola or parabola) \cite{Magnus}.
+Note that if terms of degree $>2$ are absent in \re{bi_grid} (i.e. $A_1=A_2=A_3=0$), then a corresponding grid is degenerated to the so-called Askey-Wilson grid \cite{AW}, which is the most general grid for orthogonal polynomials, satisfying a linear second-order difference equation \cite{ViZhe}.
+From geometrical point of view, the Askey-Wilson grids correspond to the John algorithm for the second-degree curves (i.e. ellipsis, hyperbola or parabola) \cite{Magnus}.

 \bb{99}

 \bi{Akhiezer} N.I.
 Akhiezer, {\it Elements of the Theory of Elliptic Functions}, 2nd edition, “Nauka”, Moscow, 1970.
 Translations Math.
 Monographs {\bf 79}, AMS, Providence, 1990.